Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

   * For uploads (harder, must use the SDK)
 * Valid for a default of 3600 seconds, can change timeout with --expires-in [TIME_BY_SECONDS] argument
 * Users given a pre-signed URL inherit the permissions of the person who generated the URL for GET / PUT

+### CORS with Amazon S3

+> Allows requests from an origin to another origin
+> Origin is defined by DNS name, protocol, and port

+* Enabled through setting:
+  * Access-Control-Allow-Origin
+  * Access-Control-Allow-Methods
+  * Access-Control-Allow-Headers
+* These settings are defined using rules
+* Rules are added using JSON files in S3

+### Cross Account Access

+Methods:

+* Resource-based policies and IAM policies for **programmatic-only** access to S3 bucket objects
+* Resource-based ACL and IAM policies for **programmatic-only** access to S3 bucket objects
+* Cross-account IAM roles for **programmatic and console** access to S3 bucket objects

 ### Storage Classes